martinpredny/Assignment-Android/README.md

 * If refresh fails user can still see current data and some error message should be shown in snackbar

 App should correctly handle configuration changes (e.g. screen rotation)

-* current state (loading, refreshing, error, ...) should be corrently preserved after configuration change
+* current state (loading, refreshing, error, ...) should be correctly preserved after configuration change
 * RecyclerView scroll position should be preserved after configuration change
 * there should no unnecessary http requests